vim-scripts/Clighter/README.md

 	`ClighterToggleCursorHL`

-* Rename-refactor the variable/function name under vim cursor
+* Rename-refactor
-	* It's a experimental function, and maybe not reliable.
+	* It's a experimental function, and it's maybe not reliable.
-	* It's not project based(only processes the files that have been opened in vim's buffer list already).
+	* It's not project scoped(the scope is opend vim buffer list).
-	* Backing up all files before using this function is recommanded.
+	* Strongly recommend that backing up all files before calling this function.

 	`clighter#Rename()`

-    For convenience, you can add this key map in you vimrc:
+    For convenience, you can add key mapping in your vimrc:
 	```vim
     nmap <silent> <Leader>r :call clighter#Rename()<CR>
 	```